 Through Jane’s complete regression, more light is let into the environment.
-She will be delivered from the dark environs of her madness, her own enslavement of care taking of Blanche, and now that everything is out in the open, perhaps she’ll get the help she needs.
+She will be delivered from the dark environs of her madness, and her own enslavement of caretaking of Blanche, and now that everything is out in the open, perhaps she’ll get the help she needs.

-Both Edwin and Jane share this child like quality.
+Both Edwin and Jane share this childlike quality.
 Perhaps a little boy wouldn’t know what to do and would panic and run.
-They share this pathology as adults living as grown children barely functioning in the world if not for the adults in there lives like Blanche and his mother Dehlia to define it for them.
+They share this pathology as adults living as grown children barely functioning in the world if not for the adults in their lives like Blanche and his mother Dehlia to define it for them.

-Apparently it was Davis herself who created the chalky pale freakish make-up that Jane puts on when she starts to plan her comeback.
-It’s almost a decrepit version of the artistic painted face of Geisha culture.
+Apparently, it was Davis herself who created the chalky pale freakish make-up that Jane puts on when she starts to plan her comeback.
+It’s almost a decrepit version of the artist-painted face of Geisha culture.

 It stands to reason that Jane would represent a truly Gothic character whose emotional turmoil is sent into a whirl because of the isolation of the narrative. and perpetuates both Jane’s and Blanche’s psychological strain from what is normal.